 Prior to launching the Stocki Exchange, John also worked as a consultant for Choice Hotels.
 Currently John is involved as a host and travel expert for a luxury hotels based travel show called ‘Great Escapes’.
-John also loves to blog and writes extensively on a few different topics offering invaluable insights on the upcoming trends and changes in the hospitality industry.
+John also loves to blog and writes extensively on topics that offer invaluable insights on the upcoming trends and changes in the hospitality industry.

 John believes that the Hospitality industry is unique in the fact that every component is directly customer facing.
 Compared with other industries, Hospitality is all about experiences, bringing in a human element that is irreplaceable.
 John lives by the mantra, “managing expectations and over-delivering” in everything he does.

 In an interview with us, he elaborates on these points and the importance of branding.
 His thoughts provide insights and tips into the key aspects of the hospitality industry and what makes a business operate well.
 In short, he advocates the importance of being in touch with local flavor, diversity and authenticity along with the necessity of excellent customer service.
+He emphasizes on the importance of restaurant based auditing app as handy tools that could help measure and audit key operations and performance metrics specific to a restaurant or a hotel providing data that makes it easy to help monitor and improve customer experience.
 He also shares his views on the development of e-commerce, new millennial guests and other emerging trends in the hospitality industry.

 Here are some excerpts from the interview: